tildetown/tildemush-docs/README.md

 The map box will display the following:

-* [TODO: Verify if these are the places you have visited or all places]
+* TODO: Verify if these are the places you have visited or all places that connect to the current location

 ### The inventory box